riicess/Swift-TroubleShooting-Guide/README.md

 ## Roblox Version Help
 - **Standard Launcher:** We recommend using the official Roblox launcher.
 If Roblox isn't updating, try a [Full Uninstall and Reinstall](#fully-uninstall-and-install).
+- **For Downgrading, or forcing yourself into the live channel you can use the [bat file](https://github.com/riicess/Swift-TroubleShooting-Guide/blob/main/roblox%20LIVE%20forcer%20Fixes%20crashing.bat)
 - **Bloxstrap/Fishstrap:** These tools help manage Roblox versions.
     - Typical folder paths are:
         - Bloxstrap: `%localappdata%\Bloxstrap\Versions`